dentarg/auth0-blog/_posts/2016-11-21-building-and-authenticating-nodejs-apps.markdown

 const express = require('express');
 const router = express.Router();

 // On our router variable, we'll be able to include various methods.
 For our app we'll only make use of GET requests, so the method router.get will handle that interaction.
-This method takes a string as its first parameter and that is the url path, so for the first route we are just giving it '/', which means the default route.
-Next we are defining a Node.js callback function, that takes three parameters, a request (req), a response (res), and an optional next (next) parameter.
-Finally, in our callback function, we are just send the message "You are on the homepage". router.get('/', (req, res) => {
+This method takes a string as its first parameter and that is the url path, so for the first route we are just giving it '/', which means the default route. router.get('/', (req, res) => {
     res.send('You are on the homepage');
 });